sunithasomanna/ODIM/README.md

       lbHost: <Ngnix_virtual_IP_address>
       lbPort: <Ngnix_plugin_port>
       logPath: /var/log/grfplugin_logs
     ```

 Other parameters have default values.
 Optionally, you can modify them according to your requirements.
 To know more about each parameter, see [Plugin configuration parameters](#plugin-configuration-parameters).

 6. Update the following parameters in the plugin configuration file:

-   - **lbHost**: IP address of the cluster node where the GRF plugin will be installed.
+   - **lbHost**: IP address of the cluster node where the GRF plugin will be installed for one node cluster configuration.
+For three node cluster configuration,  \(haDeploymentEnabled is true\), lbHost is the virtual IP address configured in Nginx and Keepalived.
-   - **lbPort**: Default port is 30081.
+   - **lbPort**: Default port is 30081 for one node cluster configuration.
+For three node cluster configuration, \(haDeploymentEnabled is true\), lbPort is the Nginx API node port configured in the Nginx plugin configuration file.
    - **grfPluginrootServiceUUID**: RootServiceUUID to be used by the GRF plugin service.

    Other parameters can either be empty or have default values.
 Optionally, you can update them with values based on your requirements.
 For more information on each parameter, see [Plugin configuration parameters](#plugin-configuration-parameters).